leftCoast/LC_baseTools/README.md

 **idlers** - Contains the idler class used to make objects that function in the background.
 Also includes the support code to make this happen automatically.

-**lists** - Base classes of dynamic linked lists that everything in the LC libraries are based on. linked Lists, double linked lists, stack and queue.
+**lists** - Base classes of dynamic linked lists that everything in the LC libraries are based on.
+Linked Lists, double linked lists, stack and queue.

 **mapper** - linear mapper function.
 Unlike the Arduino version, this uses doubles as input and output and saves as much of the calculation as possible between mapping calls.